 For example: if your dimensions are 5 inches by 10 inches, your page ratio is 0.5 (5 divided by 10).
 This means you can work with a 20 inches by 40 inches file because they have the same ratio (20 divided by 40 is still 0.5).

-A consequence of working at a larger scale is that your files can get very big.
-This can slow down your computer and file uploads so it’s up to you what you want to do.
+A consequence of working at a larger scale is that your digital files can get very big.
+This can slow down your computer and file uploads, so it’s up to you what you want to do.

 There’s nothing worse than drawing up your entire comic then realizing when you go to print that you’ve been working at too low a resolution.

 The resolution is essentially how high quality your images and prints are.
 Most printers print at 300 DPI (dots per inch) though some allow for more DPI.
-Feel free to work at a higher DPI but you won’t get a clearer image by printing files at a higher DPI than what the printer is capable of.
+Feel free to work at a higher DPI than that, but you won’t get a clearer image by printing files at a higher DPI than what the printer is capable of.

-Believe it or not, computers have a much lower resolution than printed books.
+Also important: Believe it or not, computers have a much lower resolution than printed books.
 My laptop is 118 PPI (pixels per inch) and many say that a “high enough” resolution for digital only files is 72 DPI.
-Just because something looks good on your computer doesn’t mean it will in print so make sure your images are at high enough resolution!
+Just because something looks good on your computer doesn’t mean it will in print, so make sure your images are at high enough resolution!

 Table of Contents